 - Enter the API key, username, and domain from Step 1, then click Establish connection.

-- Confirm the source shop, profile, and interface on the Migration Overview screen.
+- Confirm the source shop, profile, and interface on the Migration Overview screen before running the data fetch.

 Popular Questions About Shopware Migration